Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 “This is something that we need to take seriously for our health,” warns Holt-Lunstad.
 “This should become a public-health issue.”

-After all, these days, it’s easier than ever to go an entire day without actually interacting with another human being.
+These days, it’s easier than ever to go an entire day without actually interacting with another human being.
 We use texts and emails to say “I love you,” we use social media to wish others a “happy birthday,” we do our banking, book our travel and order groceries all with the simple click of a finger.
 But the irony is, the more technologically connected we become, the more socially isolated from each other we find ourselves.

 The lack of social interaction and human experience is further exacerbated by the fact that more Americans are living alone than ever before.
 Did you know that in 1970, only one of every six households had a single person?
 Compare that to 2012, when more than one in four households had someone living alone.
-Experts chock it up to Americans marrying later, having fewer children, divorcing at higher rates and living longer.
+Experts chalk it up to Americans marrying later, having fewer children, divorcing at higher rates and living longer.
 When those factors are combined, it doesn’t seem so abstract that at some point, many find themselves living alone, even if only temporary.

 So where does this leave us?